-Schools must transfer these records as soon as possible, but no later than 10 business days, upon receiving the written request from the school to which the student is transferring.
+Schools must transfer these records as soon as possible, but no later than ten (10) business days, upon receiving the written request from the school to which the student is transferring.
 Schools may not withhold the transfer of records to a school for fees owed by the student.

 Disclosure (Except for Directory Information)

-The school district has the right to disclose personally identifiable information from the education records of a student to appropriate parties in connection with an emergency, if knowledge of the information is immediately necessary to protect the health or safety of the student or other individuals.
+The district has the right to disclose personally identifiable information from the education records of a student to appropriate parties in connection with an emergency, if knowledge of the information is immediately necessary to protect the health or safety of the student or other individuals.

-The school will require a written request or consent from a parent or eligible student for each act of release of information.
+The school will require a written request or consent from a parent/legal guardian or eligible student for each act of release of information.
 Blanket authorization for release of information is not permissible.
-Written requests or consent will include the types of information to be released, the purpose(s) for the disclosure, the parties or class of parties to whom the disclosure may be made, the date signed, and the signature of the parent or eligible student.
+Written requests or consent will include the types of information to be released, the purpose(s) for the disclosure, the parties or class of parties to whom the disclosure may be made, the date signed, and the signature of the parent/legal guardian or eligible student.

 The district will not require prior consent for disclosure when state and federal officials request the information as authorized by statutes or regulations implementing statutes.

-The district will not require prior consent to disclose information to organizations conducting studies for, or on behalf of, the district for the purpose of developing, validating or administering predictive tests, administering student aid programs, and improving instruction as long as students and/or their parents are not personally identified and the records are destroyed when no longer needed for the prescribed purpose.
+The district will not require prior consent to disclose information to organizations conducting studies for, or on behalf of, the district for the purpose of developing, validating or administering predictive tests, administering student aid programs, and improving instruction as long as students and/or their parents/legal guardians are not personally identified and the records are destroyed when no longer needed for the prescribed purpose.

 The district will not require prior consent when disclosing information to accrediting organizations in order for them to carry out their accrediting functions.

-The district will not require prior consent when disclosing information in order for the school district to comply with a request from a judicial order, a lawfully issued subpoena, or a family court judge or his/her duly authorized representative acting in an official capacity.
+The district will not require prior consent when disclosing information in order for the district to comply with a request from a judicial order, a lawfully issued subpoena, or a family court judge or his/her duly authorized representative acting in an official capacity.
+However, the student’s parent/legal guardian will be notified prior to such release except when the parent/legal guardian is a party to a court proceeding involving child abuse and neglect or dependency matters and the order or subpoena is issued in the context of that proceeding.

-Except as provided elsewhere in this administrative rule, the school district will keep a record of disclosures not authorized by the parent, eligible student, or this administrative rule.
+Except as provided elsewhere in this administrative rule, the district will keep a record of disclosures not authorized by the parent/legal guardian, eligible student, or this administrative rule.

 The student's cumulative folder will provide the following information: